Open-Tech-Foundation/create-es-lib/README.md

 ## Troubleshooting

-<span style="color: red">Error: cannot create due to insufficient permissions.</span>
+❌ Error: cannot create due to insufficient permissions.

 You can fix the above error by giving `sudo` access to the command line and after library created, change the library folder owner using `sudo chown -R $USER:$USER my-lib`.